LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 $$ \widehat{BG}[t] = BG[t_{o}] + \sum_{i=5}^{t} \Delta BG[t_{o+i}] $$

 Each individual effect along with the combined effects are illustrated in the figure below.
 As shown, blood glucose is trending slightly upwards at the time of the prediction.
 Therefore, the blood glucose momentum effect’s contribution is pulling up the overall prediction from the other three effects for a short time.
-Retrospective correction is having a dampening effect on the prediction, indicating that the recent rise in blood glucose was not as great as had been previously predicted in the recent past.
+Retrospective correction is lowering the current prediction, indicating that the recent rise in blood glucose was not as great as had been predicted in the recent past.

 ![combined effects curve](img/combined_effects.png)